ADn-001/student_grading_dashboard/README.md

 A simple, clean, and role-based **Student Grading Dashboard** built with the MERN stack.
 This MVP allows Admins, Teachers, and Students to log in and perform their respective tasks with a modern dark-themed UI.
+Admins can add, edit and delete users. assign courses to teachers and students, add major, graduation, semester info to students.
+Add other admins.
+Teachers can create or delete assignments, update student grades.
+Students can look at their grades and assignments.
 **Project made by:** Adnan Mohammed Shelim

 ---